Virtual business environments

-Simulation (games or make-believe) is the oldest method of learning, preceding the existence of mankind.
+Simulation (games or role-playing) is probably the oldest method of learning known to mankind, even the animal kingdom makes use of it.
 The young of larger mammals (particularly cats, primates and dolphins) engage in play for much of their time and, in this way, learn to operate in groups.
 They also learn skills (like stalking) without the dangers inherent in 'real-life'.

 Modern flight simulators, on which pilots are trained, are very expensive machines but, nevertheless, they are cheaper and safer than flying real aircraft.
 Furthermore, pilots can learn to deal with situations which, hopefully, they will never encounter.